chidinma-godwin/cube-nominations/README.md

 I would also have saved the user login token in `redis` instead of the local storage for security reasons.

+Most importantly I would have added unit and end-to-end test.

 **The deployed app can be viewed [here](https://cube-nomination-q7pxklfpx-gchidex.vercel.app/)**